Minimal Quantile Functions Subject to Stochastic Dominance Constraints: Introduction

-The SSD-minimal quantile function can be applied to the expenditure minimizing problem in financial economics.
-The classical expenditure minimizing problem is to find an optimal payoff which has a given probability distribution function and minimizes the price of its replication.
-This problem can go back at least to Dybvig (1988) and is further investigated by Schied (2004), Carlier and Dana (2006), and Jin and Zhou (2008).
-The related result plays an important role in the so called ``quantile formulation" of the problem to find the optimal payoffs for preferences described by non-expected utilities such as rank-dependent utilities, rank linear utilities, and cumulative prospect theory; see, e.g., Carlier and Dana (2006), Jin and Zhou (2008), He and Zhou (2011), Xia and Zhou (2016), and Xu (2016).
+The classical EMP is to find an optimal payoff which has a given probability distribution function and minimizes the price of its replication.
+This problem can go back at least to Dybvig \cite{D88} and is further investigated by Schied \cite{S04}, Carlier and Dana \cite{CD06}, and Jin and Zhou \cite{JZ08}.
+The related result plays an important role in the so called ``quantile formulation" of the problem to find the optimal payoffs for preferences described by non-expected utilities such as rank-dependent utilities, rank linear utilities, and cumulative prospect theory; see, e.g., Carlier and Dana \cite{CD06}, Jin and Zhou \cite{JZ08}, He and Zhou \cite{HZ11}, Xia and Zhou \cite{XZ16}, and Xu \cite{X16}.

-In a non-atomic probability space and a complete market, the expenditure minimization problem with an FSD constraint is essentially equivalent to the problem with the constraint that the payoff has a given distribution.
-Moreover, the problem with an SSD constraint was investigated by F\"ollmer and Schied (2011) and has the same solution as the one with an FSD constraint; see Theorem 3.44 of F\"ollmer and Schied (2011).
-Therefore, in a complete market, the problems of expenditure minimization with an FSD, and, respectively, with an SSD constraint are well understood.
-Now a question arises naturally: what is the expenditure minimizing payoff when the payoff satisfies both an FSD constraint and an SSD constraint?
+In a non-atomic probability space and a complete market, the EMP with an FSD constraint is essentially equivalent to the problem with the constraint that the payoff has a given distribution.
+Moreover, the problem with an SSD constraint was investigated by F\"ollmer and Schied \cite{FS11} and has the same solution as the one with an FSD constraint; see F\"ollmer and Schied \cite[Theorem 3.44]{FS11}.
+The risk minimizing problem in this paper is related to the EMP with a mixture of an FSD constraint and an SSD constraint.
 We will investigate this problem and provide an explicit optimal solution.

 The rest part of the paper is organized as follows.
-Section \ref{sec:main} formulates a problem of finding an SSD-minimal quantile function subject to the mixture of one FSD constraint and one SSD constraint and presents our main result.
-The result is also extended to the case in which $Q_1$ and $Q_{2}$ are replaced by multiple quantile functions.
-Section \ref{sec:emp} provides an application of the main result to an expenditure minimization problem in financial economics.
-We leave the proof of the main result to Section \ref{sec:proof}.
+Section \ref{sec:main} formulates a problem of finding an SSD-minimal quantile function subject to the mixture of FSD and SSD constraints and presents our main result.
+Section \ref{sec:emp} provides an application of the main result to a risk minimizing problem in financial economics.
+The main result is proved in Section \ref{sec:proof}.